akx/untappd-user-stats-tools/README.md

 If you're an [Untappd Supporter](https://untappd.com/supporter), you can export your beer history as a JSON file.

-These utilities help you analyze that history
+These utilities help you analyze that history!

 streaks
 -------